Sumac, Rhus Juice, Quallah: Good Drink

 So, to get that straight: The edible sumacs have red berries in cone-shaped clusters at the end of main branches.
 They have skinny leaves and like dry ground.
 The poisonous sumac has roundish leaves, pointy on the end, has white fruit that grows out from where a leaf meets the stem, and grows only in very wet places.

 Now that you know about the poisonous white sumac, also avoid when looking for sumac the Brazilian Pepper which to the unfamiliar eye can look similar in growth pattern to the regular sumac.
-The edible sumac has terminal clusters of dark red, purse-shaped berries with a fine coating of fuzz (often gray.)
+The edible sumac has terminal clusters of garnet, purse-shaped berries with a fine coating of fuzz (often gray.)
 The leaves are skinny, lance shaped.
 The Brazilian Pepper has long ovalish leaves and clusters of bright pink/red smooth, hairless berries growing off stems.

 My video on sumacs is here.